openSUSE/news-o-o/_posts/2012-01-09-people-of-opensuse-frederic-crozat.markdown

 **Favorite game or console (in your childhood and nowadays)?**

 Heavy Rain / ICO.
-When I was younger, the various â€žCommander Keenâ€œ from Apogee Software
+When I was younger, the various „Commander Keen“ from Apogee Software

 #### Which city would you like to visit?